A Definition of Continual Reinforcement Learning: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Michael Bowling, Clare Lyle, Georgios Piliouras, and Razvan Pascanu for comments on a draft of the paper, as well as Elliot Catt, Will Dabney, Sebastian Flennerhag, Steven Hansen, Anna Harutyunyan, Joe Marino, Joseph Modayil, Remi Munos, Brendan O'Donoghue, Matt Overlan, Mark Rowland, Tom Schaul, Yannick Shroecker, Yunhao Tang, Shantanu Thakoor, Zheng Wen, and all of the 2023 Barbados RL Workshop participants for inspirational conversations.
+The authors are grateful to Michael Bowling, Clare Lyle, Razvan Pascanu, and Georgios Piliouras for comments on a draft of the paper, as well as the anonymous NeurIPS reviewers that provided valuable feedback on the paper.
+The authors would further like to thank all of the 2023 Barbados RL Workshop participants and Elliot Catt, Will Dabney, Sebastian Flennerhag, Andr{\'a}s Gy{\"o}rgy, Steven Hansen, Anna Harutyunyan, Mark Ho, Joe Marino, Joseph Modayil, R{\'e}mi Munos, Evgenii Nikishin, Brendan O'Donoghue, Matt Overlan, Mark Rowland, Tom Schaul, Yannick Shroecker, Rich Sutton, Yunhao Tang, Shantanu Thakoor, and Zheng Wen for inspirational conversations.